 Priest: "Ave Maria, gratia plena, Dominus tecum, benedicta tui mulieribus et benedictus fructus ventris tui Jesus"

-Free talking reduced the respiratory rate more irregularly (table).
-The breathing was markedly more regular during slow breathing, the Ave Maria, and the mantra, whereas it was less regular during free talking than during spontaneous breathing (table).
-Remarkably, the regularity of breathing seen during recitation of the Ave Maria or of the mantra was similar to regularity during controlled breathing at 6/min, indicating that these methods could stabilize the respiratory rate as effectively as precisely timed control.
+Free talking reduced the respiratory rate more irregularly.
+The breathing was markedly more regular during slow breathing, the Ave Maria, and the mantra, whereas it was less regular during free talking than during spontaneous breathing .
+Remarkably, the regularity of breathing seen during recitation of the Ave Maria or of the mantra was similar to regularity during controlled breathing at 6/min, indicating that these methods could stabilize the respiratory rate as effectively as precisely timed control. ( From mike: one issue not covered was how much and how long just be repeated to be sustained/habituated and to what degree).

 The spectral peaks of respiration and